The Database That Interviews Your Application (Then Optimises Itself)

 Stage 5: Continuous Adaptation — The Conversation Never Ends

-Implementation: Building a Self‑Profiling Database Agent
+Implementation: Building a Production-Grade Self-Profiling Database Agent

 import psycopg2